NeKroFR/Writeups/book/privESC/auto.md

 # Automated Enumeration Tools

-*Several tools can help you save time during the enumeration process, but it's important that you are able to enumerate without them because of they may miss some privilege escalation vectors.*
+*Several tools can help you save time during the enumeration process, but it's important that you are able to enumerate without them because of they may miss some privilege escalation vectors and declare false positives.*

 ## Below is a list of popular Linux enumeration tools with links to their respective Github repositories.